akeneo/pim-helpcenter/content/md/products-super-power/categorize-a-product.md

 # Overview

-A product can be classified in none, one or more categories.
+A product can be classified in none, one, or multiple categories.
 A product can be classified in one category tree or more.

 # Check the categories a product is classified in